 Enjoy this super fun gingerbread slime recipe, and feel free to make this with children who don’t like to get messy.
 I’ve found it’s a real pleaser with them too :).

 To store your slime, put it in a sealed plastic bag or container.
-It lasts for months in our own home.

 If you run into any problems with slime making, check out Fun at Home’s tips for fixing problems with slime.